bpenovic/beacher-scraper/README.md

 ## ScraperLib
 All Database manipulation is implemented inside ScraperLib.
 Servicelib contains:
-  * DAL - Database access layer (DbContext)
+  * DAL - Database access layer
   * Models - Database models
   * DomainServices - services which manipulate with database (using Entity Framework)
   * DomainModels - models for domain services
+  ** ParseModels - models in proces of scraping, for parsing Xml